Skip to main content

 The course

-Information Security with a Year in Industry (MSc)
+Information and Cyber Security with a Year in Industry (MSc)

 Our postgraduate Information Security programmes were the first of their kind in the world.
 They are certified by GCHQ, the UK Government Communications Headquarters, and led by academics and industrial partners in one of the largest and most established Information Security Groups in the world.
 Our groundbreaking ISG is a UK Academic Centre of Excellence for research and home to an Engineering and Physical Sciences Research Council (EPSRC) Centre for Doctoral Training in Cyber security.